 Or imagine if you could walk up to a beautiful woman and effortlessly get her to agree to a date with you.

 Guess what Words That Work teaches you how to do?

 Words That Work teaches you to get your point across in a way that people understand.
-It’s helped me to enjoy more meaningful relationships where I get what I want.
+It’s helped me deepen my relationships, because relationships are all about communication.

 7: The Tipping Point, By Malcolm Gladwell & Made To Stick, By Chip & Dan Heath

 Before you start flaming me for having two books in one, hear me out.

 Even though these books have different authors who didn’t work together, they both discuss one half of a whole idea.